 Studying various statistics and research methods is a vital part of this graduate program.
 Forensic sciences, terrorism, substantive criminal law and white collar crime are just a few of the courses available at the graduate level.
 Students can also study Constitutional rights, juvenile delinquency, intervention strategies, criminal justice administration and victimology.

 This institution's associate's degree program in criminal justice requires an internship; however, students may be granted field experience credit if they have relevant work experience.

 Associate of Applied Science in Criminal Justice Studies

 This associate's degree program normally takes about 60 credit hours to complete.
-Students can take classes in drug abuse and law, investigating report writing and criminology in addition to correctional counseling, juvenile justice and psychological aspects of criminal behavior.
-Coursework covers topics such as criminal law and the Constitutional rights of prisoners.
+Students can take classes in drug abuse and law, investigative report writing and criminology in addition to correctional counseling, juvenile justice and psychological aspects of criminal behavior.
+Coursework also covers topics such as criminal law and the Constitutional rights of prisoners.

 Northwest Mississippi Community College

 The curriculum for the criminal justice major at this Mississippi school is designed to help students transfer into a 4-year program at another school or find an entry-level position in the field.

 This program can be pursued in a fully online format or through on-campus study.
 In addition to the general education requirements of the program, students can study topics such as criminal investigation and police operations.
 The program starts off with two introduction classes on corrections and criminal justice.
 Students take courses in criminal law, police administration and organization, criminology and juvenile justice.
 An internship can also be pursued as an elective.

 Le Moyne - Owen College is a private not-for-profit 4-year university located about 18.3 miles away from downtown Cordova.
 The school has a criminal justice major.